FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

   └─index.js
 ```

 Just like we did in `Greeting`, we'll use `this.props.body.token` to determine whether or not the user is logged in.
+We can use this to make a link to either `localhost:9000/login` or `localhost:9000/logout`, the former of which we'll set up in just a second.

 ```jsx
 import React from 'react';